How honest can we Christians be with each other in a Christian workplace?

 Boards should require anonymous feedback obtained through an independent third party as a prudent check on the kind of leadership being given by the senior leader.

-I highly recommend the Best Christian Workplace survey as the instrument to use for anonymous feedback.
+I highly recommend the Best Christian Workplaces Institute survey as the instrument to use for anonymous feedback.
 CCCC brought it to Canada more than a decade ago to help Christian workplaces become truer to our faith and we still use it ourselves every few years.

 The problem with anonymous feedback, particularly if it is the only feedback you get from staff and volunteers, is that it is really hard to interpret on its own.
 For example, if the survey asks only for numerical ratings, there is no context for the response.
 If staff report a distrust in leadership, why is that?